nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DRF_INSTALLS.md

 #### Pylint Settings for Django

 There should now be a .vscode folder in your directory.
-Open the `settings.json` file and add the following lines:
+If there is not one, create it.
+Create/open the `settings.json` file and add the following lines:

 > `levelup-server/.vscode/settings.json`